 Once you have your kindling alight, it’s time to start slowly and incrementally building up the fire.
 In order to keep the flame from your tinder going and growing, you need to begin adding gradually larger material (known as kindling) to the fire.

-As with the tinder you used to start the fire, kindling needs to be based around material which is as dry as possible.
+As with the tinder you used to start the fire, kindling needs to be based around a material which is as dry as possible.

-In terms of size with kindling, we’re graduating from the smaller dry material used as tinder to larger pieces such as small branches, twigs and dry off-cuts to build the fire up.
+In terms of size with kindling, we’re graduating from the smaller dry material used as tinder up to larger pieces such as small branches, twigs and dry off-cuts to build the fire up.

 When your fire is starting to take shape with the kindling burning nicely, your next goal is to keep it fed – again gradually as you go – with larger ‘fuel wood’ to ensure that it increases in intensity and continues to burn.